hrishikesh1990/freelancer_report/docs/README.md

 The first written reference of the word "freelance" can be traced to early 1800s in Sir Walter Scott's novel "Ivanhoe".
 A lord talks about his army of paid "free lances".
 The idea was of mercenaries who didn't have an affiliation to any nation but rather worked for an entity or a person who paid them the most.

 ## Fast-forward to the modern context
 Clearly, the usage of freelancers (or "free lances") is not new.
 If you were to fast-forward to two centuries into the future, the word "freelance" isn't esoteric anymore.
 In fact, freelancers have become the lifeline of many companies.
 There are really eye-popping stats that highlight their importance in modern business.

-Of course, instead of being mercenaries, less violent skills have been taken up with the concept of not having a strong allegiance to a company, rather than to a nation.
+Of course, instead of being mercenaries without an allegiance to any single nation, modern freelancers have taken up less violent skills, and are defined by the concept of not being bound to a particular company.

 ## Most Comprehensive Freelance Guide
 In this guide, we intend to shed light upon every aspect of hiring a freelancer, but with a particular focus on freelance developers.
 To make it a coherent read, we have covered each topic in detail and in a specific sequence as listed below: